Sarasota No-Fault Divorce Attorneys

 What Are The Advantages To No-Fault Divorce?

-While this may seem to oversimplify things, it allows for a much more efficient and cost effective divorce process, as it eliminates the parties’ burden to prove that one or the other is at fault.
-It also eliminates the court of the burden of making a fault decision when in reality, many marriages end as the result of legitimate disagreement between the parties more than one or both parties’ misbehavior.
-Under the Florida No-Fault Divorce law, either of the parties can simply let the court know it isn’t working, and that they’d like the marriage dissolved.
+No-fault divorce allows for a much more efficient and cost-effective divorce process than a traditional divorce, as it eliminates the parties’ burden to prove fault on part of either spouse.
+This type of divorce also eliminates burden from the court regarding the placement of fault on either party.
+Florida courts understand that many marriages end as the result of a legitimate disagreement between the parties more than one or both parties’ misbehavior.
+Under the Florida No-Fault Divorce law, either of the parties can simply let the court know that the marriage isn’t working and that they’d like the marriage to be legally dissolved.